kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 #### `const uint64_t DIFFICULTY_TARGET = 30; // seconds`<br>

 This is how fast you want blocks to be.
-In TurtleCoin, we have blocks on average every 30 seconds.
+In Kryptokrona, we have blocks on average every 30 seconds.
 If you wanted blocks to be every 2 minutes, you would set this to be:

 - `const uint64_t DIFFICULTY_TARGET = 120; // seconds`